 One way in which many parents will vary their normal shopping routine this year will be an increased focused on educational toys and gifts.
 Let’s face it, there are lots of cool toys on the market that provide almost endless entertainment, but wouldn’t it be awesome if your child were also learning at the same time that they’re playing?
 With that as the goal, what follows is a list of really cool educational toys and gifts

-The S&W is crafted to teach the alphabet, and it does so in several ways: tracing upper-case and lower-case letters; drawing shapes; and guessing letters.
-Basically, letters and shapes, shown in the form of red dots, appear in a traceable writing area.
-Verbal instructions voiced by the S&W prompt children to trace the object which appears using an attached stylus.
-(In the “guessing” mode, a letter is drawn on the tracing surface and children are asked to identify it by pressing the proper alphabet button on the S&W.)
+The Scribble and Write is deliberately crafted to teach the alphabet, and it does so in several ways: drawing shapes; tracing upper-case and lower-case letters; and guessing letters.
+Basically, letters and shapes, formed from patterns of red dots, appear in a traceable writing area.
+Verbal instructions from the Scribble and Write prompt children to trace the object which appears using an attached stylus.
+(In the “guessing” mode, a letter is drawn on the tracing surface and children are asked to identify it by pressing the proper alphabet button on the face of the Scribble and Write.)

 Baby Einstein Discover and Play Piano

 A cool learning gift, this toy piano has a “keyboard” that consists of five large colorful keys numbered 1-5 and has three teaching modes: keyboard, composer and counting.
 Depending on which mode you are in, pressing a key can play a single musical note (keyboard mode) or portions of classical music (composer mode).
 In counting mode, the toy announces the number of the key before playing music.
 In addition, there is a language selector which allows for hearing the numbers pronounced in either English, Spanish or French.
 Finally, another dial lets the child choose whether the notes are played on a flute, xylophone or piano.